topseed/nbake/README.md

 There is superset project (Apache 2 license) that allows you to build in the cloud by for using the web admin, a bit like WordPress admin, here:
  - http://github.com/topseed/nbake-admin
 Admin superset requires deployment to AWS S3.

+You can use FTP (ex: CyberDuck) in nbake cli to deploy to AWS S3 (with an 'IAM' id, key, secret and bucket name).
+Try to FTP and to and to access an S3 hosted website.
+First time you setup to host a website on S3 takes about an hour.
+After you do a few, it is
+10 minutes.

+Steps at high level
+- Create S3 bucket
-Ex policy, replace 'exapp' with your bucket name:
+- Ex policy, replace 'exapp' with your bucket name:

 		{
 			"Version": "2012-10-17",